Data Centers Are CRE's New Gold Rush — and Brokers Are Cashing In

 The Scale of the Opportunity

-In a milestone that would have been unthinkable five years ago, 2026 marked the first year that data center construction surpassed traditional office development in the United States.
+In a milestone that would have been unthinkable five years ago, data center construction has surged to rival — and in some measures surpass — traditional office development across the United States.

 Billion-Dollar Deals